FAUDataScience/HonorsIntroDataScience/README.md

 The iconic [Venn diagram model of data science](https://www.google.com/search?q=venn+diagram+model+of+data+science&newwindow=1&safe=active&rlz=1C1CHBF_enUS762US763&tbm=isch&tbo=u&source=univ&sa=X&ved=0ahUKEwiM_abBtY7XAhXDQCYKHdgyB58QsAQIOg&biw=1378) suggests what we can call a "Type C data science."
 It begins with "domain expertise" in your **concentration** in the arts, humanities, social and/or natural sciences, it both informs and can be informed by new methods and tools of data analysis, and it includes such things as **communication** (including writing and the design and display of quantitative data), **collaboration** (making use of the tools of team science), and **citizenship** (serving the public good, overcoming the digital divide, furthering social justice, increasing public health, diminishing human suffering, and making the world a more beautiful place).
 It's shaped, too, by an awareness of the **creepiness** of living increasingly in a measured, observed world.

 **The WHC Intro to Data Science course will be a Type C course, or more accurately, a CAB course - equal parts statistics and domain knowledge, with just enough computing to be proficient to use (but not yet build) the software tools at our disposal.**  We aren't unique here - there are similar courses (which we will again draw from) at [UC Santa Barbara](https://github.com/raviolli77/dataScience-UCSBProjectGroup-Syllabus), at [Berlin's Hertie School of Governance](https://github.com/HertieDataScience/SyllabusAndLectures), and in [Columbia's School of Journalism](https://github.com/tommeagher/data1-fall2015).

-*The Wilkes Honors College was built and funded by the state of Florida to train tomorrow's leaders.
-That's you.
-The skills and perspective that you will gain in this course will help you in graduate and professional schools, will help you in your careers, and will help you in your goal to making a better world.
-And it will help you train the next generation of data scientists, too.*

 ## What will be in the class?